agustinchiarotto/TrueNorthFullstackChallenge/README.md

 ---

 **Technologies**
-This challenge is solved principally with ReactJs - NodeJs, Express and Mongoose.
+This challenge is solved principally with ReactJs, NodeJs, Express and Mongoose.
 Besides that, it uses Jest for testing.
 It also has different config files for globally set the prettier configuration for all the project and the node version needed to run this server.

 ---